 Are You a Good Candidate for an Upper Arm Lift?

 If through age, weight gain, or genetic predisposition, your upper arm area has excess or sagging skin that does not respond to diet or exercise, you may be an ideal candidate for an upper arm lift.

-Prior to scheduling your upper arm lift, you will meet at length with Dr. Ruff and his staff at West End Plastic Surgery to determine whether the procedure is right for you and to answer any questions you may have.
+Prior to scheduling your upper arm lift, you will meet at length with Dr. Ruff or any of our Board Certified Plastic Surgeons at West End Plastic Surgery to determine whether the procedure is right for you and to answer any questions you may have.
 At this initial consultation, your upper arm region will be evaluated, you will discuss how you want this area to look after surgery, and it will be determined whether liposuction will also be used to enhance the appearance of your upper arms.

 - Review the various upper arm lift options with you

 - Clearly discuss the potential risks of the procedure